peer-base/peer-star/docs/rfc-identity.md

 - **Entity:** A person, company, organization or equivalent that controls an identity.
 - **DID:** An identity identifier, which resolves to a DID-Document.
-- **DID-Document:** A JSON-LD document which contains information about an identity, such as public keys to be used to communicate with entity that controls the identity.
+- **DID-Document:** A JSON-LD document which contains information about an identity, such as public keys to be used to communicate with the entity that controls the identity.
 - **Root Keys:** A pair of public and private keys that control the DID.
 - **Device Keys:** A pair of public and private keys of a device, signed by the Root Public Key that controls the DID.
 - **Ephemeral Keys:** A temporary pair of public and private keys, signed by the Device Private Key.
-- **Session**: A unique pair of public and private keys stored locally by the IdentityManagerClient that identifies a visitor.
+- **Session**: A unique public key stored locally by the IdentityManagerClient that identifies a visitor.
 - **Authenticated Session:** A session that was signed by the entity controlling the Device Key.
+The Session Private Key lives securely on the IdentityManager origin.
 - **IdentityManager**: An application that provides identification and authentication to the Peer-Star ecosystem.
 - **IdentityManagerClient**: A library used by Peer-Star applications that makes it easier to interact with the IdentityManager.